Published 17:25 IST, December 13th 2019

 Bills discussed and passed

 According to PRS, 17 bills were introduced - all in Lok Sabha of which 10 new bills have been passed in both houses.
-Only one bill - Central Sanskrit Universities bill which was passed by Lok Sabha is yet to be tabled in Rajya Sabha.
-Overall 18 bills were debated upon, 14 bills have been passed by both houses, Personal Data Protection Bill has been referred to a Joint committee and Surrogacy Regulation Bill has been referred to a select committee.
+Only one bill - The Central Sanskrit Universities bill which was passed by the Lok Sabha is yet to be tabled in the Rajya Sabha.
+Overall 18 bills were debated upon, 14 bills have been passed by both houses, the Personal Data Protection Bill has been referred to a Joint committee and the Surrogacy Regulation Bill has been referred to a select committee.

-Here are key bills passed:
+Here are the key bills passed:

 Time spent on legislation: